bortch/Learning_Machine_Learning/Algorithm/MeanShift/README.md

 ## Results

-Here is an example of the results obtained using this implementation.
+Here is an example of the results obtained using my own implementation.

 ![Output 30 points, 3 clusters, between 0 and 100](MeanShift_output_pts_30_rnd_8_bin_2.5.png)
 ![Output 30 points, 3 clusters, between 0 and 100](MeanShift_output_pts_30_rnd_7_bin_4.png)